mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 * data fixed only at edges of system
 * expressive way of sharing data vocabulary across components -Spec / Schema
-* Dynamic (behavioural) modeling first - DFD's, Communication Diagrams, Sequence Diagrams, State Transition Diagrams
+* Dynamic (behavioural) modelling first - DFD's, Communication Diagrams, Sequence Diagrams, State Transition Diagrams

 Model messages flowing around the system.
 Each system node in the graph becomes a component in the system.
 Each component needs to be responsible for one type of transformation or enrichment.
 This is how you decide about what